chiefonboarding/ChiefOnboarding/docs/API.md

 API_ACCESS=True
 ```

-Just to be safe, run the migrations for the token table `docker-compose run web python3 manage.py migrate`.
+Just to be safe, run the migrations for the token table `docker-compose run --rm web python3 manage.py migrate` (docker) or redeploy on Render/Heroku.
 Up next, you will have to generate a token to authenticate with the API.
 You will have to attach a user to it, like this:

 ```
-docker-compose run web python manage.py drf_create_token email@example.com
+docker-compose run --rm web python manage.py drf_create_token email@example.com
 ```
-Use the email address from an (admin) user there.
+Use the email address from an admin user there.
 You will then get to see the newly created token.
 Now you can make calls to the API.
+Please note that if you ever remove this person, then the token will also be revoked.

 Example:

 ```
-curl -H "Authorization: Token xxxxxxxxxxxxxxx" https://YOURDOMAIN/api/users/admin
+curl -H "Authorization: Token xxxxxxxxxxxxxxx" https://YOURDOMAIN/api/employees/
 ```

 ## API usage example